 Just make sure the numbers provided are for professional property management companies; potential tenants have been known to list families and friends as renter references.

-Make Sure Your Screening Process Is Legal
+Is Your Screening Process Legal?

 Tenants Must Fill Out the Entire Application

 In order to be considered in compliance with Fair Housing laws, tenants must fill out the ENTIRE application and not leave any blank spaces.
 This applies to both paper and online applications.